ilnehc96/HKU-DASC7606-A2/README.md

 ### 3.7 Need More Support?

+For any questions about the assignment which potentially are common to all students, your shall first look for related resources as follows,
+- We encourage you to use [GitHub Issues](https://github.com/ilnehc96/HKU-DASC7606-A2/issues) of this repository.
+- Or if you prefer online doc: [Discussion doc](https://connecthkuhk-my.sharepoint.com/:w:/g/personal/ilnehc_connect_hku_hk/EXP4PuxeMPZFtuZwbhkltLcBd55Un8CENtFojxV60JU-Gw?e=AapZoz).

-For any questions about the assignment, please contact Li Chen (ilnehc@connect.hku.hk) and Xueliang Zhao (xlzhao22@connect.hku.hk) via email.
+For any other private questions, please contact Li Chen (ilnehc@connect.hku.hk) and Xueliang Zhao (xlzhao22@connect.hku.hk) via email.

 ## 4 Marking Scheme: